AbhishekGoel1906/Satellite-Imagery-Based-Property-Valuation-/README.md

 Satellite imagery is used to capture **neighborhood-level and environmental context**.

-You may already have satellite images and CNN embeddings stored on **Google Drive**.
+Extract satellite images and CNN embeddings through data_fetcher.py and store them on **Google Drive** to avoid recoumputation everytime.

 ### Option A: Google Colab (Recommended for Large Image Data)
 ```python